You can convert the coordinate system of raw data in the Voxler worksheet.

 - Designate the X and Y columns under Target Columns.
 This is where you want the re-projected data (ie. latitude and longitude) to be entered.
 By default, the first two empty data columns are entered.

 - Click the (...) button to the right of Target Coordinate System to enter the target coordinate system.
 For example, let's say we want to convert the UTM to latitude and longitude.

 - In the Assign Coordinate System dialog, expand the Predefined | Geographic (lat/lon) category.

 - Under this category many different datums are listed.
-You can choose which datum you want your lat/long coordinates use.
+You can choose which datum you want your lat/long coordinates to use.
 Most simple lat/long coordinates use World Geodetic System 1984 (WGS84) as the datum.
-Select the datum you wish.

 - Click OK.
 This coordinate system is entered as the Target Coordinate System.